frypatch/The-Price-of-Remembering/book/CHAPTER_06.md

 I reached out with my other hand and plucked the trailing edge between my first two fingers.
 When it did not squirm I tied it the way my father had taught me to tie a musician’s knot.
 A thumb pressed down, a twist, a pull.

-Then the wind was gone, and I was alone on the ledge with the world spread out below me and the sky wheeling vast and blue above.
+And then I was alone on the ledge with the world spread out below me and the sky wheeling vast and blue above.

 ### * * *